-In short, if the direction from the top is to ignore the regulations in whole, or part, then liability can stop at this level irrespective of what the Data Controller can or cannot evidence as being presented to the senior management.
-The implementation of personal financial penalties of up to £500,000, by the UK regulator, for senior management backs-up this stance, as well as penalising the organisation as well.
+In short, if the direction from the top is to ignore the regulations in whole, or part, then liability can stop at this level.
+This is irrespective of what the Data Controller can or cannot evidence as being presented to the senior management.
+The implementation of personal financial penalties of up to £500,000, by the UK regulator, for senior management backs-up this stance.
+The does not stop the organisation being penalised as well.

 There is so much more information available, some of it very detailed.
 Please look through the other blogs and see if the information you want is provided.

 If not, we would be pleased to answer your enquiry through email@example.com , or visit https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/ for more information direct from the ICO.